mciocchi/atomic_d6/README.md

 Characters in Atomic D6 get broader and taller.
 As they progress through the story, characters acquire new Aspects, and some of their old Aspects may be superseded and replaced.

-As time passes, GM may decide that characters "level up," which represents their skills increasing over time.
+As time passes, GM may decide that characters "level up," which represents their abilities increasing over time.
 As characters level up, things that used to be difficult become trivial.

-Some feats and knowledge that may be difficult or impossible to achieve in a medieval setting might become trivial in a modern setting.
+Some feats and knowledge that may be difficult or impossible to achieve in a medieval setting might become trivial in modern or science fiction settings.

-It is recommended that the GM limit the number of Aspects a player can have to about 10, and certainly not more than 15, otherwise they risk slowing down the game.
+## The number of permanent Aspects a player can have is limited.

+The GM should not allow players more than about 10 permanent Aspects at a time, otherwise they risk slowing down the game.

+If players have too many Aspects, they should work with the GM to throw out one at a time until they have the right number.
+Detrimental Aspects cannot be removed in this way except with permission from the GM.

 ## **Scaling System for Atomic D6 Abilities**